Hell High: Plot

 The teenagers flee when Brooke's friend Mink arrives, finding Brooke in a paranoid fugue state.
-Mink provides Brooke with a quaalude to calm her nerves.
-After she leaves, Dickens enters the house and finds Brooke nearly incoherent.
-When Dickens attempts to sexually assault Brooke, Jon-Jon, Queenie, and Smiler attempt to stop him.
-A fight ensues, during which Brooke leaps from her bed and jumps through a second-story window.
-Assuming Brooke to be dead, Dickens sends Jon-Jon to the local diner to steal a belonging from one of the school's football players, which they can leave behind in Brooke's house, framing the football players for her murder.
+Mink provides Brooke with a quaalude to calm her nerves.Dickens enters the house and discovers Brooke in a nearly incoherent state.
+When Dickens and Queenie attempt to sexually assault her, Jon-Jon and Smiler intervene.
+A struggle follows, during which Brooke escapes by leaping from her bed and jumping through a second-story window.
+Believing her to have been killed, Dickens instructs Jon-Jon to go to a local diner and steal an item belonging to one of the school's football players, intending to leave it at Brooke's house in order to frame the athletes for her presumed murder.
 Jon-Jon slashes the quarterback's tires and steals a jersey from his car.
 The quarterback and his teammate chase after Jon-Jon on a motorcycle, but lose control and crash.

-Meanwhile, Queenie angrily leaves the house.
-Outside, she finds Brooke crying in the woods.
-Queenie approaches Brooke, relieved to see that she is alive, only for Brooke to bludgeon her to death with a rock.
-When Jon-Jon goes to investigate, Brooke also bludgeons him, rendering him unconscious.
-Brooke returns inside the house, where she stabs Smiler through the temple with a pencil, killing him.
-When Dickens goes to help him, Brooke lunges down the staircase with a butcher knife, and stabs Dickens in the chest.
-Jon-Jon regains consciousness and returns inside the house, where he finds an injured Dickens bound to a wall, where Brooke is preparing to perform a live autopsy on him.
+Meanwhile, Queenie leaves the house in anger and encounters Brooke crying in the woods.
+Relieved to find her alive, Queenie approaches, but Brooke kills her by bludgeoning her with a rock.
+When Jon-Jon arrives to investigate, Brooke strikes him as well, leaving him unconscious.
+She then returns to the house, where she fatally stabs Smiler in the temple with a pencil.
+As Dickens attempts to aid Smiler, Brooke attacks him from the staircase, stabbing him in the chest with a butcher knife.Jon-Jon regains consciousness and returns inside the house, where he finds an injured Dickens bound to a wall, where Brooke is preparing to perform a live autopsy on him.
 Jon-Jon incapacitates Brooke and frees Dickens, but she soon awakens.
 Armed with the butcher knife, Dickens leaps on top of her, and is impaled with a firepoker she is wielding; Brooke's throat is slashed in the process.
 Jon-Jon leaves the quarterback's jersey in the house, and returns home and hides in his bedroom.